-For over 40 years, Arcturus has published the literary and artistic works of Highline College's students, staff, faculty, and alumni, and has won two Washington Community College Humanities Association (WCCHA) awards for this effort.
+For 55 years, Arcturus has published the literary and artistic works of Highline College's students, staff, faculty, and alumni, and has won two Washington Community College Humanities Association (WCCHA) awards for this effort.
 Each issue of Arcturus brings a compilation of poetry, prose, art, and photography to a wide audience.

 The first version of the journal was titled, “Excogitation” and was managed by Highline English professor Carole Hall.
 Later, when professor Lonny Kaneko took Carole Hall's place, the magazine was renamed “The Gallery”.
 Several editions were printed and over the years other teachers became involved with the journal, including Dick Olson and Jim Michael Smith.
 When eventually Catherine Harrington took the reins, “The Gallery” was re-titled to “Arcturus”.
 And as of 2017, Susan Rich is the Faculty Editor for Arcturus.